Ultrastable jammed sphere packings with a wide range of particle dispersities: Methods

 In runs employing SWAP, a third stage is added to each growth cycle: \begin{enumerate} \item $N$ moves attempting to exchange the diameter of a randomly chosen particle $i$ with that of another randomly chosen particle $j$.
 Moves are accepted if they do not produce any interparticle overlaps. \end{enumerate} This is just the standard hard-particle SWAP algorithm \cite{grigera01} with an attempt rate of 100\%, i.e., an average of one SWAP attempt per particle per cycle.

 As in Ref.\ \cite{hoy24b}, the attempted translations during stage (1) have maximum magnitude $0.05f$, where the move-size factor $f$ is set to $1$ at the beginning of all runs, and is multiplied by $3/4$ whenever $100$ consecutive growth cycles have passed with $\tilde{\mathcal{G}} < 10^{-10}$.
 The LS-like algorithm terminates when $f$ drops below $2\times 10^{-9}$, which is the smallest value allowed by our double-precision numerical implementation.
-In the runs that do not employ SWAP, systems are considered jammed at this point.
+In the runs that do not employ \otherchanges{TDOF moves}, systems are considered jammed at this point.

-In those that do, we reset $f$ to $.01$, and then execute a second LS-like growth process that operates like the one described above, with one critical difference: each particle is grown by a \textit{different} factor, specifically $\mathcal{G}_i/2$, during each cycle.
+In those that do, we reset $f$ to \changedforRtwo{$0.01$}, and then execute a second LS-like growth process that operates like the one described above, with one critical difference: each particle is grown by a \textit{different} factor, specifically $\mathcal{G}_i/2$, during each cycle.
 This procedure allows the \textit{shape} of $P(\sigma)$ to vary.
-These ``transient degree of freedom'' (TDOF) moves \cite{hagh22,bolton24} continue until all $N$ particles have $\mathcal{G}_i = 0$, i.e.\ until no particles can grow further without producing an overlap.
+These ``transient degree of freedom'' (TDOF) moves\otherchanges{, which are similar in sprit to those performed in Refs.\ \cite{hagh22,bolton24},} continue until all $N$ particles have $\mathcal{G}_i = 0$, i.e.\ until no particles can grow further without producing an overlap.
 Systems are then considered jammed.

 We assess the mechanical stability of these jammed packings by measuring their bulk moduli $K = \phi \frac{\partial P}{\partial \phi}$, where $P$ is pressure.
 To obtain finite $P$ and $K$, we switch from a hard-sphere to a Hertzian pair potential